satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 these changes would be to enhance current code review systems for software development to support article review.

-Eliminating bias from scientific review

-Practical and psychological limitations

-It may not be practical to immediately adopt the open review process proposed in this article and will require a change of culture that many researchers may resist.
-Some journals have already adopted aspects of our proposed system (e.g., Frontiers, BioMed Central).
-Initially, our full proposal could be implemented as part of the post-publication system, alongside a more traditional anonymous peer review system.
-As scientists gain familiarity and journals gain experience with our proposed system, it can be refined and improved.
-Different reviewer metrics can be gathered and compared.

-Example in practice

 The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing primarily via GitHub (github.com/satra/scientific-review), followed by